 Unless you have a qualifying life event you can only sign up for a new health plan during the Open Enrollment Period, which occurs every year between Nov.
 1 and Jan.
 15.

-In 2025, for coverage to begin on Jan.
-1, you need to sign up and between Nov.
+To have coverage begin on Jan.
+1, you need to enroll between Nov.
 1 and Dec.
-18. Open enrollment continues through Jan.
-15, with coverage beginning on Feb.
-1 for those who sign up between Dec.
+15. Open enrollment continues through Jan.
+15, with coverage starting on Feb.
+1 for those who enroll between Dec.
 16 and Jan.
 15.

 Keep in mind that before you can access your plan, you must complete the final step to enrolling, which is paying your initial premium.